Trump's Tariffs and Their Consequences

 HISTORIC ANALOGY

 At the beginning of the Great Depression, Congress passed the Smoot-Hawley tariff bill of 1930 to protect farmers.
-Of course, everyone in Congress added other groups that wanted protection.
+Of course, everyone in Congress added their favorite worthy group that wanted protection.
 Tariffs went up to 60%.
 1,000 economists, a rather conservative bunch in 1930, warned of the negative consequences of the bill.

 The main target was Canada, America's largest trading partner.
 The more anti-American party won the next election.